stdereka/knowledge-distillation/README.md

 * `datasets.py` - contains code to load data in a pytorch compatible format
 * `models.py` - models I use in my experiments and distillation loss from the article
 * `training.py` - train and evaluation pipelines
-* `experiments.ipynb` - contains code, hyperparams and graphics for current experiment.
+* `experiments.ipynb` - contains code, hyperparams and graphics for current experiment
+* `report.ipynb` - a detailed explanation of my recent experiments (with visualisation).
 Can be launched in [Google Colab](https://colab.research.google.com/)

 ## Requirements